dhanushl0l/clippy/README.md

 > Cloud sync functionality is currently broken in the alpha release.
 The API is under active development and may change frequently.
 > Please wait for future releases for stable cloud sync support.

+We apologize for the delay in releasing the latest update.
+Due to unforeseen circumstances, we were unable to deliver it on time.
+The new release is now scheduled for 15/08/2025.

 ## Demo

 <img src="./assets/demo.png" width="400"/>